boschresearch/amira_blender_rendering/docs/configs/multiview.rst

 Multiview Configurations
 ========================

-Multiview configurations can be used to select and setup a certain *camera motions* during ``multiview`` `render mode <RenderingModes>`_.
+Multiview configurations can be used to select and setup certain *camera motions* during ``multiview`` `render mode <RenderingModes>`_.

 A prescribed mode and its corresponding configuration can be selected in the config file